• Skip to primary navigation

 • Do not press the burger patty as it is cooking.
 This will expel the juice from the meat and create a dry burger.

 • Buttering the inside of your bun prior to toasting will add color, flavor, and texture.
-This is safest to do face down in a skillet, rather than using a toaster oven.
+This is safest to do face down in a skillet over medium heat, rather than using a toaster oven.

 • Resting the burger for a couple of minutes prior to serving will allow the juices to redistribute in the patty so they don't all spill out on the first bite.